top of page

 After working closely with the founder and engineer, it became clear that:

-• The long-term vision was a genuinely strong use case for AI
+• The long-term vision was a real use case for AI

 • The MVP timeline was reasonable for core product features